nashbio/policies/source/sections/06-data_management_policy.md

 	2. The cleaned data is versioned.
 1. The data backups are generated automatically as a component of the versioning system.
 1. A member of the Engineering team audits this to ensure a successful backup of the primary data system.
 This is documented in the data ingestion report completed upon receipt of new data.
-1. Data backups and primary data sources are retained for a period of 3 years.
+1. Data backups and primary data sources are retained for a period of 6 years.
+1. Data systems used to generate data for DaaS and other products are checked into Github and versioned.